DeanRoddey/CIDLib/ReadMe.md

 Among the things I'd personally like to see added to CIDLib are:

-- 3D graphics/gaming support
+- 3D graphics/gaming support.
+There is a behavior tree facility but it's just very basic stuff so far, and only very lightly used in CQC.
-- More internet telephony stuff, there's already early some RTP/RTPC work and a skeleton SIP facility ready for when RTP/RTPC are done
+- More internet telephony stuff, there's already some early RTP/RTPC work and a skeleton SIP facility ready for when RTP/RTPC are done
 - Custom public cryptography system instead of wrapping system libraries
 - Same for UPnP.
 I've already taken over some of the UPnP functionality.